 8.1 Nomination

-At the first Board meeting of the relevant Institute Year, the Secretary General shall invite all voting members of the Board to submit their nominations for the office of Editor for the ensuing four (4) Institute Years.
+At the first Board meeting of the relevant Institute Year, the Secretary General shall invite all voting members of the Board to submit nominations to him for the office of Editor for the ensuing four (4) Institute Years.
 Nominees shall have given their consent to nomination.
-Nominations shall be supported in writing by at least three (3) Professional Members or Affiliates prior to the first Board meeting of the next calendar year.
+Nominations shall be supported in writing by at least eight (8) Board meetings prior to the first Board meeting of the next calendar year.

 8.2 Election

 At the first Board meeting of the appropriate calendar year and not later than the end of February the Editor shall be elected by the Board.
 If necessary a ballot shall be taken of those Board members present from all nominations duly submitted to the Secretary General.
-In the event of the tie the President, or Chair of the meeting if the President is not present shall have a second casting vote.
+In the event of the tie the President, or Chairman of the meeting if the President is not present shall have a second casting vote.

 The Editor shall hold office for four (4) years subject to confirmation annually by the Board.
 The Editor may be re-elected for further terms without a break.